zonika/rails-blog-sessions-web-0715-public/README.md

 4. Build out the appropriate routes for these actions, and include a resource for sessions.
 5. Add to your _header nav links for logging out and logging in, and render a form as a form_tag for logging in under sessions (make it a partial and render it in a new view); it should post to the sessions_path.
 6. Now we can associate submitting a post and comment with a user via the `session["user_id"]`.
 Include a `hidden_field` tag on both forms to handle that association.
 Now refactor the show pages to display the user for comments and posts.

+## Signing up with Sessions

+1. Make sure that when a new user signs up, their session is stored as well.
+You can handle this by setting the session id with the user id when creating a new user.

 ## Authenticating with Sessions